-Shower caddies are amongst one of my favorite bathroom accessories, but they have a habit of falling off and making a mess of your bathroom.
+Shower caddies are one of my favorite bathroom accessories, but they have a habit of falling off and making a mess of your bathroom.

 And, when that happens, it’s a huge challenge that frustrates most of us, and we begin asking ourselves how to keep corner shower caddy from falling off.